snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 220 Service ready for new user
 ```

 With some TCP servers we may wish to interact directly.
-So the following allow is to specify and what machines we wish to talk to and on what ports.
+So the following [Telnet Utility[(https://github.com/snowcapcyber/PowerShell-for-Penetration-Testing/tree/main/PowerTelnet) allow is to specify and what machines we wish to talk to and on what ports.
 The functionality of the following PowerShell is akin to that of the Telnet utility.

 ```powershell
 PS C:\> ./PowerTelnet.ps1 -ComputerName www.snowcapcyber.co.uk -Port 80